Guide: Islands

 in the background while I fire up my editor and keep writing.

-The first thing I’ll do is to add the experimental-islands
+The first thing I’ll do is to add the islands

 feature in my Cargo.toml

 .
-I need to add this to both leptos
+I only need to add this to the leptos

 Next I’m going to modify the hydrate